Table of Contents

 Matching Git Work to Azure Boards Work Items

-LinearB’s Pulse matching algorithm automatically detects the work item ID in the following locations:
+LinearB’s Iterations matching algorithm automatically detects the work item ID in the following locations:

 1. Branch Names